Phrasal Verbs with “Take”

-Many students avoid learning phrasal verbs because they tend to be ambiguous so they can never be sure if they used them properly.
-Sometimes things get even more confusing and the object turns up between the verb and the particle.
-Nevertheless, phrasal verbs may not be that important when it comes to formal language but they are inevitably essential in common everyday communication.
-In that sense, here are 10 most frequently used phrasal verbs with “take” you should know:
+Many students avoid learning phrasal verbs because they tend to be ambiguous, so they can never be certain if they are correctly used.
+Sometimes things get even more confusing, and the object turns up between the verb and the particle.
+Nevertheless, phrasal verbs may not be that important when it comes to formal language, but they are inevitably essential in common everyday communication.
+In that sense, here are the 10 most frequently used phrasal verbs with “take” you should know:

 Take after